The End of our Breastfeeding Journey

 After 13.5 months, it looks as though our breastfeeding journey is over.
-As we had to take RLT to A&E on Tuesday night for tonsillitis, EET stayed with Grandma without much procastination from me, which meant no night feeds for him and no time to express.
+As we had to take RLT to A&E on Tuesday night for tonsillitis, EET stayed with Grandma, which meant no night feeds for him and no time to express.

-Offering none of my own milk is something I’ve kept to for the past few nights, as advice I received from Nicole from Baby2sleep in exchange for review, made me realise that breastfeeding was a sleep association for him.
+Offering none of my own milk is something I kept to after this evening of him staying at his Grandma’s house, as advice I received from Nicole from Baby2sleep in exchange for review, made me realise that breastfeeding was a sleep association for him.

-We’ve made some positive changes with his naps, thanks to the build your own sleep plan, but almost four months down the line from making an active plan and following it, I’m still being woken 4/5 times a night by him.
+We’ve made some positive changes with his naps, thanks to the build your own sleep plan, but almost four months down the line from making an active plan and following it, I was still being woken 4/5 times a night by him.

 Rather than being sad that a big part of our journey is over, I’m looking forward to the rewards of a good nights sleep, for us both, at some point.
 It is making me sad that this drop has coincided with EET confidently walking, so baby days are officially gone and toddlerhood is here.